huanlui/chord-suggester/README.md

 __1. Install Python 3.6.8 in a virtual environment:__

-To force Python 3.6.8 in your local project (I recommend a folder outside the repo), you can install [`pyenv`](https://github.com/pyenv/pyenv) and proceed as follows in the target
+To force Python 3.6.8 in your local project, you can install [`pyenv`](https://github.com/pyenv/pyenv) and proceed as follows in the target
 directory: